 At least four emails to members are sent directly to APA California's members by direct email using the most up-to-date APA email list: Open Registration announcement with registration instructions; announcement of the pending Early Registration deadline; announcement of the pending Standard Registration deadline; and announcement of the Late/On-site Registration deadline.
-All notices are sent by the Conference Administrative CoordinatorWebsite Management Contractor to the membership through the APA California email blasts to APA California members, and are also posted on the conference website.
+All notices are sent by the Conference Administrative Coordinator through email blasts to APA California members, and are also posted on the conference website.
 Other announcements, such as sponsor solicitation, volunteer solicitation, etc., may also be sent.